 Step 1: Define Your Style

 I can personally admit that I keep clothing for way too long.
 I’ve been known to buy classics over trends, just as a a matter of preference.
-But sometimes, even those classic pieces no longer match my personal sense of style!
+But sometimes, even those classic pieces no longer match my personal sense of style, or they get a little too worn out.

 Stop trying to dress like someone else or like a younger version of you by finding out what speaks to you when you don’t feel isolated to the clothes in your current closet.